vistormu/proxima/README.md

 > [!NOTE]
 > running `proxima init` initializes a project with this structure.

 The components are defined under the `components` directory in the root of your project.

+A component is a python file with a function with the same name as the file.
+The types of the arguments passed to the function are always "str".

-In this case, we have a python component called "example.py"
+In this case, we have a python component called "example.py":

 ```python
 # components/example.py